Visit Bears Ears National Monument

 Steer Clear of Walls

-Historic and prehistoric structures can be easily damaged.
-Please refrain from touching, leaning, standing or climbing on any structures.
+Structures are easily damaged.
+Please refrain from touching, leaning, standing, or climbing on any structures, no matter how solid they look.

 Archaeological sites are not playgrounds.
 Please teach children respect.
 Keep a close eye so kids don’t get hurt or accidentally damage cultural and natural resources.